tanjera/infirmary-integrated/Readme.md

 Infirmary Integrated is free and open-source software developed to advance healthcare education for medical and nursing professionals and students.
 Developed as in-depth, accurate, and accessible educational tools, Infirmary Integrated can meet the needs of clinical simulators in emergency, critical care, and many other medical and nursing specialties.

 Infirmary Integrated is a free simulator for healthcare devices to aide in medical and nursing education.
 By simulating medical devices such as a defibrillator, students can practice reading tracings, interpreting waveforms, and starting interventions.
-Educators can use Infirmary Integrated to enhance simulations in a lifelike environment similar to patient care areas.
-It is developed to be clinically accurate and contain relevant content.
+Educators can use Infirmary Integrated to enhance simulations in a lifelike environment similar to patient care areas, allowing educators to simulate patient presentations and hemodynamic states ranging from simple simulations to extremely complex scenarios.
+Infirmary Integrated is developed to be clinically accurate and contain relevant content.
 Additionally, Infirmary Integrated is free and open source software in order to be accessible for healthcare professionals around the world.

 Infirmary Integrated currently functions as a simulator for the following healthcare devices:
 - Cardiac monitor
 - Defibrillator
-- 12-lead electocardiograph (ECG)
+- 12-lead electrocardiograph (ECG)
 - Intra-aortic balloon pump (IABP)

+Main features in Infirmary Integrated include:
+- Realistic waveforms draw according to multiple factors, accounting for:
+  - Atrial and/or ventricular contractions
+  - Aberrant/ectopic beats and resulting decreased pulsatility
+  - Intrathoracic pressure, depending on mechanical or spontaneous ventilation
+- Able to pause devices to better analyze waveforms or create screenshots
+- Able to create and play scenarios where the patient's condition changes and progresses
+  - Students can react to changing patient conditions with pre-made scenario options
+  - Instructors can guide students through simple or complex patient presentations and disease progressions
+- Able to mirror patient data across multiple computers
+  - A teacher can host a simulation via the internet, students can access the patient simulation remotely
+- Able to save simulations to files (.ii extension) that can distributed or saved
+  - Device information (e.g. cardiac monitor waveforms) are also saved in simulation files

 And Infirmary Integrated can simulate hemodynamic and other readings including:
 - Heart rate (HR)